 Medium is the material used to make artwork.
 Some examples are illustration, oil painting, 3D rendering, and photography.
 Medium has a strong effect because one keyword alone can dramatically change the style.

-Let’s add the keyword digital painting.
+Let’s add the keyword digital art.

 Style